philippe554/excelextract/README.md

 ## Contributing

 This tool is shared in the hope it helps others with structured data collection workflows.
-Pull requests, feedback, and improvements are welcome\!
+Pull requests, feedback, and improvements are welcome!
 Please feel free to open an issue or submit a pull request on the project repository.